Single-valued integration and double copy: Verdier duality and differential forms

 and the component $\partial_i\widetilde{X}$, for $i\in \{1,\ldots,s\}$, corresponds to the vanishing locus of the radial coordinate $\rho_i\in [0,1)$.
 By the local shape \eqref{eq:big wedge product} of a product $\nu\wedge\overline{\omega}$ we only need to consider the two types of forms \eqref{eq:big wedge product polar}.
 Their restrictions to $\rho=0$ vanish in both cases. \end{enumerate} \end{proof}

 \begin{remark} The more natural version of Proposition \ref{prop:PD simpler log forms conjugate}, where we drop complex conjugation, also holds.
-The proof is even simpler because in this case the wedge product $\nu\wedge\omega$ is a smooth form on $X$, so $\int_X d(\nu\wedge\omega)$ vanishes by Stokes. \end{remark}
+The proof is even simpler because in this case the wedge product $\nu\wedge\omega$ is a smooth form on $X$, so $\int_X d(\nu\wedge\omega)$ vanishes by the classical version of Stokes' theorem.
+We will not use this in the rest of the article. \end{remark}